 When your child or loved one is struggling, all you want to do is help.
 But it’s hard to know what to do.
 Maybe your child is having trouble talking, sitting up, walking or following instructions.
 They may find loud noises overwhelming, withdraw socially or have angry outbursts.

 Fraser is Minnesota’s largest and most experienced provider of autism and early childhood mental health services.
-Our experts evaluate individuals of all ages for autism, mental health, neuropsychology and pediatric therapy needs.
+Our experts evaluate individuals of all ages for autism, mental health, neuropsychology and rehabilitation therapy needs.

 We approach all evaluations and treatment plans as collaborative, including caregivers, families, educators and the community.
 We tailor our treatment plans to the specific needs of each individual and family.